rashidsabbir/extractor/extension_instructions.md

 ## How to update the pip installation proceedure

-Currently, the package on pypi is registered to Ryan Sherman.
-If you would like to update the pypi package you may need to contact him for permission.
+Currently, the package on pypi is registered to Ryan Sherman, and co-owned by Sabbir Rashid.
+If you would like to update the pypi package you may need to contact one of them for permission.
 Alternatively, you can change the "name" argument in setup.py to create a different package under your own ownership.

 A full tutorial for uploading to pypi is available here, look through it first for information on registering an account and creating a .pypirc file: